pydrake.systems.controllers

 - Precondition:

-must be a System<double> with (only) n continuous state variables and m inputs.
+- systemmust be a System<double> with n continuous state variables and m inputs, or a System<double> with n discrete state variables and m inputs.
 It must be convertible to System<AutoDiffXd>.

-System<T>::IsDifferenceEquationSystem()) by solving the differential Riccati equation and richer specification of the objective are anticipated (they are listed in the code as TODOs).
+- Note - Richer specification of the objective is anticipated (they are listed in the code as TODOs).

 - Parameter